 The victim will be interviewed again at a later stage by a member of the teaching team, separately from the alleged perpetrator.
 He/ she will be offered support to develop a strategy to help him or herself.
 It will be made clear to him/ her why revenge or retaliation is inappropriate;

 The alleged bully will be interviewed again at a later stage by a member of the teaching team, separately from the victim, and it will be made clear why his/ her behaviour was inappropriate and caused distress.
 He/ she will be offered guidance on modifying his or her behaviour.
 The school's Behaviour Policy may also be invoked.
 Sanctions under the Behaviour Policy might include, for example, detention, withdrawal of privileges or suspension from school.
-The school may exclude a pupil, either temporarily or permanently, in cases of severe or persistent bullying or in the event that the support put in place for the bully does not result in the modification of behaviour to an acceptable level.
+The school may exclude a pupil, either temporarily or permanently, in cases of severe or persistent bullying or if the support put in place for the bully does not result in the modification of behaviour to an acceptable level.

 The parents/ guardians of all parties will be informed and may be invited into school to discuss the matter.
 Their support will be sought;